 The aqua-blue waterfalls are spilling over deep-orange travertine cliffs in a desert oasis.
 In the middle of nowhere, after 10 miles tough hike through a deep canyon, there is an isolated desert paradise, tropical Havasupai Waterfalls.
 It’s difficult to believe that you are in the desert of Arizona.
 Havasupai Waterfalls in Havasu Creek are breathtaking.
 The waterfalls of the Grand Canyon are like no other in the world.
 It is an iconic natural wonder.
 The beautiful azure waters of Havasu Creek and the Little Colorado River offer unreal contrast to the rocks.
 Havasu Falls creates an eye-popping desert oasis between towering red canyon walls.
-High calcium carbonate concentration in the water creates the vivid blue-green color and forms the natural travertine dams that occur in various places near the falls.
+High calcium carbonate concentration in the water creates a vivid blue-green color and forms the natural travertine dams that occur in various places near the falls.
 Due to the effects of flash floods, the appearance of Havasu Falls and its plunge pools has changed many times.
 The last wave was in 2008 and altered waterfalls a lot.
 Seeing them is probably, for most of us, the opportunity once in a lifetime.

 There are five main Havasupai Waterfalls: Little Navajo Falls, Fifty Foot Falls, Havasu Falls, Mooney Falls, and Beaver Falls.
 Swimming in stunning vibrant blue waterfalls of Havasu Creek was one of the most beautiful experiences for us.

 A hike to Havasu Falls is challenging, but it’s worth taking.
-Havasupai Campground is one of the most beautiful and peaceful places we ever been so far.
+Havasupai Campground is one of the most beautiful and peaceful places we have ever been so far.
 Because it’s a surreal, magical place, and certainly, it’s worth getting a Havasu Falls permit.
 Does it seem like a paradise?
 For us, indeed, it is a paradise.
-In the chapter below, Havasu Falls Permit 2020 – how to make reservations to Havasu Falls?, you will find all information on how to buy a permit for 2022 if Havasu Falls reopens for turists.
+In the chapter below, Havasu Falls Permit 2022 – how to make reservations to Havasu Falls?, you will find all information on how to buy a permit for 2022 if Havasu Falls reopens for turists.

 Havasu Falls Permit – How to Get to Havasu Falls?